michelleN/helm-tiller-rbac/README.md

 # creates service account, role, and rolebinding needed and attaches service account to tiller
 $ ./secure-tiller examples/dev-team-rbac-profile/ --namespace dev-team
+serviceaccount "dev-team-rbac-profile" created
+rolebinding "dev-team-tiller-binding" created
+role "dev-team" created

+Congrats!
+Your Tiller in the dev-team namespace is secured with the dev-team-rbac-profile service account You can verify your Tiller config by running this command
+	$ kubectl -n dev-team get deployment tiller-deploy -o json

 ```